+The radical artist John Latham was the enemy of my father, but also an accidental force in my life.
 I am the product of a utopian experiment in communal living.
-I was born in room-ten of a mansion set in the Oxfordshire hills – the offspring of idealists disturbed by their experiences in the Second World War.
+I was born in room-ten of a rundown mansion set in the Oxfordshire hills – the offspring of 1950s idealists disturbed by their experiences in the Second World War.

-In the early 1960’s the commune was wilder than the one that I would grow up in.
+In the mid 60’s the commune was wilder than the one that I would grow up in.
 Loose groups of intellectuals and artists would drive down from London and convene in the fake-gothic mansion of Braziers Park for weekends of debate and experimentation.
-R D Laing and John Latham lead one such weekend and the events instigated by one of Latham’s ‘actions’ would cause the commune to split apart, would create a myth that shadowed my childhood and would leave my father as the key figure in a smaller and more conservative community.
+R D Laing and John Latham lead one such weekend and the events instigated by one of Latham’s ‘actions’ would cause the fledgling commune to split apart.
+The story of the ‘Black Spot’ shadowed my childhood and its events left my father as the key figure in a smaller and more conservative community.

-Latham asked the matriarch of the commune if he could make a ‘work’ using a book of philosophy that was in some way sacred to the founders of the commune.
+Latham had asked the matriarch of the commune if he could make a ‘work’ using a book of philosophy that was in some way sacred to the founders of the commune.
 Not knowing what a ‘work’ meant, she agreed.
-The next morning the commune woke to find the book stuck high on a wall with Pollyfilla, in the mansion’s grand Drawing Room.
-Near the ceiling a black spot had been sprayed over the wall and their precious book.
+The next morning the commune woke to find that the book had been stuck high up on a wall in the mansion’s grand Drawing-Room.
+Using Pollyfilla, the book had been attached near the ceiling and a big black spot sprayed over the wall and their precious book.

 The commune split into two halves – a radical half that considered this an important work of art to be preserved at all costs, and a conservative half that demanded that Latham be run out of town.
 My father lead the group opposed to the subversive artist and my subsequent 18 years of childhood and adolescence in the commune was lived out against one its founding myths – The Black Spot.